BrydonLeonard/brydonleonard.github.io/_posts/2024-02-04-aviation-gyro-instruments.md

 ---

 The post follows on from [An intro to aviation - The pitot-static flight instruments](https://brydonleonard.github.io/aviation/2024/01/21/aviation-pitot-static-instruments.html).
 This time, I'll take a look at the last three instruments of the sixpack; the gyroscopic instruments.

 ## Gyroscopes

-Gyroscopes exhibit two phenomena that we leverage for the gyroscopic flight instruments; rigidity and precession. ***Rigidity*** describes a spinning gyroscope's resistance to its orientation being changed.
+Gyroscopes are spinning disks that exhibit two useful phenomena that we can leverage for the gyroscopic flight instruments; rigidity and precession. ***Rigidity*** describes a spinning gyroscope's resistance to its orientation being changed.
 The video below shows a gyroscope inside a *gimbal*.
 The gimbal rings are able to rotate, but the spinning disk in the centre stays stationary due to rigidity.

 ![](/assets/images/2024-02-04-aviation-gyroscopic-instruments/gyroscope_operation.gif)